nurelahi/SudokuSolver/README.md

 ```
 The following testcases are available in the package, feel free to add more!

- 1. Sudoku with Full Grid filled up
+ 1. Sudoku with full grid filled up
- 2. Sudoku with One cell missing
+ 2. Sudoku with one cell missing
  3. Sudoku with only 1 possible solution
- 4. Typical Sudoku
+ 4. Typical sudoku puzzle
- 5. Unsolvavble Sudoku Puzzle
+ 5. Unsolvavble sudoku puzzle

 ## Implementation

 The algorithm was tested in C++ before being implemented on the project, the application itself is written in Javascript.
-The code is modular and separated in Application, View and Controller using object literals.
-Bootstrap UI Frame and jQuery along with CSS3 for beautification.
-Media Queries implemeted in the CSS to create responsive design for all screen sides.
-Basic layout of the project is as follows.
+The logic is modular and separated into 'Application', 'View' and 'Controller' using object literals.
+Bootstrap UI Framework and jQuery is used in the project along with CSS3 for beautification.
+Media Queriesis  implemeted in the CSS to create responsive design for all screen sizes.
+The Basic layout of the project is as follows.

 #### View